 The issue of the undocumented Irish in the United States remains a high priority for the Government and Irish officials across the US continue to engage and advocate on behalf of this vulnerable community.
 My Department works alongside the Irish immigration centres across the US.
 I want to recognise the work of the Minister of State, Deputy Cannon, who has put an enormous amount of time and work into supporting many of the Irish communities across the US, many of them very vulnerable.
 In 2018, over €3 million was allocated to 76 organisations across the US, including the Irish centres.

 In short, we continue to prioritise this issue.
-We have made some progress in regard E3 Bill but there is still work to do.
+We have made some progress in regard to the E3 Bill but there is still work to do.